DavidFBowman/portfolio/README.md

 A small sample of my code for interested parties.

+-Machine Learning

+An ipython notebook showcasing use of Numpy, Pandas, Tensorflow and Keras to solve a datascience problem as part of a Kaggle challenge.

 -Red Pitaya

 This was written as part of the position of Postdoctoral Research Associate at Royal Holloway.